-To begin the Task Order process, FTA Headquarters or Regional staff considers a project sponsor and its current and foreseeable projects.
-Generally, Task Orders will be written for oversight of all projects by a particular project sponsor.
+To begin the Task Order process, FTA Headquarters or Regional staff considers a project sponsor and their current and foreseeable projects.
+Generally, Task Orders will be awarded for the oversight of a major capital project or several projects by a specific project sponsor.
+Task orders may be competed between several PMOCs for larger projects.
 However, when the projects are too many or too large for the capacity of one PMOC, the project sponsor's work will be divided among two or more PMOCs.

 The FTA ACOR will develop a draft Task Order and a related Independent Government Estimate (IGE).
-After internal approval of these documents, FTA will issue the schedule and scope of work to PMOCs as a request for a cost proposal.
+After internal approval of these documents, FTA will issue the schedule and scope of work to the PMOCs as a request for a cost proposal.
 Within seven days of receipt (or as noted in the Task Order proposal request), the PMOCs should submit cost proposals for the scope of work for each year of the Task Order.
 The cost proposal should be supplemented as required with work and staffing plans.

-In the interest of economy and efficiency, follow-up Task Orders will typically be issued to the PMOC holding the initial Task Order in order to provide oversight of a project sponsor's projects.
-However, if the performance of the PMOC is unsatisfactory, or if introducing competition is deemed in the best interest of the government, FTA will follow the processes above for issuing a new Task Order under the Fair Opportunities Clause reference in FAR Part 16.505.
+In the interest of economy and efficiency, follow-up Task Orders will typically be issued to the PMOC holding the initial Task Order to provide oversight of a project sponsor's projects.
+However, if the performance of the PMOC is unsatisfactory, or if introducing competition is deemed in the best interests of the government, FTA will follow the processes above for issuing a new Task Order under the Fair Opportunities Clause reference in FAR Section 16.505.